Command line tools for data cleaning and analysis

 Data Science at the Command Line

-The Data Science at the Command Line book, now in its 2nd edition, gives a pretty good big-picture view.
+The Data Science at the Command Line book gives a pretty good overview of the subject (the second edition was published in 2021).

-While I’m familiar with many of the tools the author mentions, I have not heard of Vagrant and was only vaguely aware of csvkit’s extensive capabilities.
-I like it when tools stay true to the UNIX ethos of “do one thing, do it well”, but it’s nice to have a comprehensive toolkit for a well-defined task.
+While I’m familiar with many of the tools the author covered, at the time I have not heard of Vagrant and was only vaguely aware of csvkit’s extensive capabilities.
+I like it when tools stay true to the UNIX ethos of “do one thing, do it well”, but it’s nice to have a comprehensive toolkit for a narrowly-defined task.
 Not re-inventing the wheel is a noble goal to strive for.

 Finally, the author covered Weka, a Java-based tool for clustering/regression and BigML for applying ML models.